Linux and Unix rcp command

 rcp does not properly handle symbolic links.
 Use tar or cpio piped to rsh to obtain remote copies of directories containing symbolic links or named pipes.

-If you forget to quote metacharacters intended for the remote host, you will get an incomprehensible error message.
+If you forget to quote metacharacters intended for the remote host, you get an incomprehensible error message.